 In waterways restricted to kayaks and canoes, moonlight and starlight should be considered adequate unless artificial light is necessary.

-Red/green running lights (or "sidelights") are not required on a kayak, canoe or other "vessel under oars" under 7 meters in the United States or on international waters.
+Red/green running lights (or "sidelights") are not required on a kayak, canoe or other "vessel under oars" in the United States or on international waters.
 That said, U.S. Coast Guard Rules allow for the installation of red/green lights on a kayak (see Rule 25).
-We generally do not recommend the installation of red/green lights on a kayak, particularly on waters shared with boaters, for reasons detailed in the next section.
+We generally do not recommend the installation of red/green lights on a kayak, particularly on waters shared with boaters, for reasons detailed in Section (B) below.
 On inland waterways shared exclusively with other paddlers, red/green running lights may be useful in providing visibility at the bow of the kayak while protecting the night vision of the paddler.
 For regulatory compliance, display and intensity of red/green lights must comply with U. S. Coast Guard Rules and the U.S.C.G. definition governing their installation above the waterline at a precisely prescribed range of visibility:

 If red/green lights are installed, precise placement of other lights in relation to running lights is further prescribed by U.S. Coast Guard Rules.
 It should be assumed that any red, green or colored light that is not installed precisely according to U.S. Coast Guard Rules would place the vessel out of compliance, capable of causing confusion on the water by others attempting to interpret their signals.
 Other vessels on the water will maneuver based precisely on the sighting of only a red light, only a green light, or both lights at once.
 Running lights (or "sidelights") do much more than providing visibility so others see you — they signal your exact intention under way.
 Again, we generally do not recommend their use on a kayak.